top of page

 8 Free Leadership Programs for High School Students

-Joining a leadership program in high school is a great investment in personal and professional growth, especially while applying to college.
+Joining a leadership program for high school students is a great investment in personal and professional growth, especially while applying to college.
 Such programs offer a unique opportunity to develop essential leadership skills, enhance communication abilities, and foster teamwork.
-Engaging in leadership activities during your formative high school years will not only build confidence, but also instill a sense of responsibility and initiative.
+Engaging in leadership activities for high school students during your formative high school years will not only build confidence, but also instill a sense of responsibility and initiative.
 Additionally, participation in a high school leadership program provides a platform to connect with like-minded peers, mentors, and opportunities that can shape a promising future.
 It is a chance to gain practical experience, develop a strong work ethic, and lay the foundation for your successful and impactful leadership journey ahead.

-The Hugh O'Brian Youth Leadership (HOBY) is a renowned organization dedicated to empowering and developing young leaders.
-Named after actor Hugh O'Brian, who founded the program in 1958, HOBY aims to inspire high school students to become effective and ethical leaders in their communities.
-The organization hosts leadership seminars and programs across the United States, providing participants with opportunities for personal growth, community service, and networking.
-Through interactive workshops, discussions, and hands-on activities, HOBY aims to encourage students like you to explore your potential and make a positive impact on society.
+The Hugh O'Brian Youth Leadership is an organization dedicated to empowering young leaders through leadership programs for high school students.
+HOBY aims to inspire high school students to become effective and ethical community leaders.
+The organization hosts leadership seminars and programs across the United States.
+Through workshops, discussions, and activities, HOBY encourages students to explore their potential and positively impact society.
+The program focuses on fostering communication, critical thinking, and social responsibility.
+HOBY’s State Leadership Seminar welcomes school and community-nominated students to 3-4-day seminars each spring and summer.

 Location: See here to find your closest State Leaderships Seminar location.

-Dates: Dates vary, see here to find out when the State Leaderships Seminar is in your area.
+Dates: Dates vary; see here to find out when the State Leadership Seminar is in your area.

 Registration: Students are nominated by other peers.
 See here